celtiberi/weather-service/README.md

 - `rabbitmq.conf`: RabbitMQ configuration file.
 - `definitions.json`: RabbitMQ definitions file.
+- `krakend.json`: Endpoints and security are configured in this file.
 - Environment variables for each service can be set in the `docker-compose.yml` file.
 ## Volumes

 The application uses the following Docker volumes for data persistence: